-United Way of Ulster County funds 32 different programs throughout Ulster County in the areas of affordable child care, financial stability, housing and emergency assistance, literacy training, mental health services, parent education, substance abuse prevention, and vocational training.
+United Way of Ulster County funds programs throughout Ulster County in the areas of affordable child care, financial stability, housing and emergency assistance, literacy training, mental health services, parent education, substance abuse prevention, and vocational training.

 “Spotlight” offers you a glimpse of these programs, and their impact.